 What to Consider When Choosing the Best Garden Hose

 Garden hoses come in all lengths, and some are better suited than others to particular types of watering or washing.
-Whether you want to connect multiple sprinklers to create a watering system that covers an entire yard, or you’re looking for a hose that seeps water at the base of landscape plantings, the right garden hose is out there.
+Whether you want to connect multiple sprinklers to create a watering system that covers an entire yard, slowly soak the ground around a plant, or spray off driveways and patios, the right garden hose is out there.
 Here’s how to find it.

 Types of Garden Hoses

 In the past decade, the types of garden hoses available have grown to include lightweight, inexpensive hoses for limited watering chores and heavy-duty models for frequent or high-pressure water needs.
 Buyers can even find expandable garden hoses that stretch to full length when the water is on but retract to a third of that size for storage.
 Typical watering tasks will determine the best type of hose to choose.

 - Light duty: For small yards or patios with just a few potted plants or raised beds to water, a light-duty hose may be sufficient.
 These hoses are typically reasonably light in weight (around 2 to 4 pounds), making them simple to coil and store on a hook in the garage.

 - Standard: Also labeled as “medium duty,” these garden hoses are made for general around-the-yard lawn-watering needs.
 They weigh more than light-duty hoses (about 4 to 10 pounds) and, depending on length, might be better suited to storing on a hose reel rather than hanging on a hook.

 - Heavy-duty: Best suited for weathering the elements and to use with pressure washers, heavy-duty garden hoses feature thicker materials and are more kink-resistant.
 They can cost up to twice what standard and light-duty hoses cost.